Massachusetts Comprehensive Assessment System

 Q. Once the MCAS-Alt Score Appeal request is submitted, who performs the actual portfolio review?

-A. Using the original portfolio, expert scorers under the supervision of the Department will review and rescore, if necessary, the portfolio of a student for whom an appeal was requested.
+A. Using the original portfolio, expert scorers under the supervision of the Department will review and, if necessary, rescore the portfolio of a student for whom an appeal was requested.

 A. In late July, the Department will send a written determination to the superintendent (or director) and to the principal of the school or program attended by the student.
 Parent/Guardian Reports, School Rosters, and District Rosters sent to districts in September will reflect the adjusted scores, as appropriate.
 In September, all portfolios, including those for which a score appeal was submitted, will be returned to the schools from which they were submitted.
+No scores will be changed after the appeal process is completed.

-Note: The MCAS-Alt Score Appeals process should not be used to report scoring discrepancies on standard MCAS tests, or to report students whose results were incorrectly attributed to the school or program.
+Note: The MCAS-Alt Score Appeals process should not be used to report scoring discrepancies on standard MCAS tests, nor to report students whose results were incorrectly attributed to the school or program.
 Instructions for reporting those discrepancies are included in the information sent to schools with standard MCAS test results.
 In addition, the MCAS-Alt Score Appeal process should not be used for the purpose of filing an MCAS Performance Appeal for a student seeking to earn a Competency Determination.